yashaka/selene/README.md

 - Concise API for Selenium
 - jQuery-style selectors
 - Ajax support
-- Automatic webdriver management
-- SinglePage app friendly PageObjects
+- SinglePage App friendly PageObjects
 -- composed with reusable and loadable Widgets

-Selene was inspired by [Selenide](http://selenide.org/) in Java and [Widgeon](https://github.com/yashaka/widgeon) gem in Ruby.
+Selene was inspired by [Selenide](http://selenide.org/) and [htmlelements](https://github.com/yandex-qatools/htmlelements) in Java and [Widgeon](https://github.com/yashaka/widgeon) gem in Ruby
-Tests with Selene can be built either in a simple straightforward "selenide' style or with PageObjects composed from Widgets i.e. reusable element components (aka selements), that support [LoadableComponent](https://code.google.com/p/selenium/wiki/LoadableComponent) pattern.
+Tests with Selene can be built either in a simple straightforward "selenide' style or with PageObjects composed from Widgets i.e. reusable element components (aka selements).

-NOTE: This is still a pre-alpha version and have some stability issues
+NOTE: This is still a pre-alpha version and may have some issues

 ## Installation